 Unlike traditional tender salad greens like lettuce and arugula, which need to be consumed soon after being dressed or they turn soggy, raw kale actually benefits from sitting for a bit after being dressed.
 In fact, it's still great the next day.
-In this way, it's like cole slaw, made with kale's fellow hearty brassica, cabbage.
+In this way, it's like cole slaw, whch is made with kale's fellow hearty brassica, cabbage.

 Raw Kale Salad, With a nod to Ceasar

 1 bunch kale, preferably the long, skinny variety known as lacinato or Tuscan, but other varieties work well too; washed and patted dry with a towel